We're heading to Thailand this year in November for 3 weeks.

 Phuket Islands - Tenta Nakara is simply amazing, calm, fantastic food, and a bit different.
 I highly recommend it!

-agoda.com is a great site for booking accomm - cheapest, has lots of reviews. about 6 years agoAnswered by Bri via Travellr.com
+agoda.com is a great site for booking accomm - cheapest, has lots of reviews. over 6 years agoAnswered by Bri via Travellr.com

-Actually, if I was to return to Thailand any time soon, I'd visit this off-the-beaten track place: http://www.guardian.co.uk/travel/2010/sep/18/thailand-isaan-region-walking-mekong about 6 years ago
+Actually, if I was to return to Thailand any time soon, I'd visit this off-the-beaten track place: http://www.guardian.co.uk/travel/2010/sep/18/thailand-isaan-region-walking-mekong over 6 years ago

 Wow, that's an awful lot of travelling for your first time there.